 5.1 Any member who brings the club or its members into disrepute or who behaves in a way prejudicial to the aims and objectives or to the interests of the club or to its members or who is guilty of causing or permitting physical or mental abuse, harm, harassment, discrimination or defamation having any connection with the club or its members is liable to be disciplined by the management;

 5.2 Such a member will be given at least 28 days’ written notice of a meeting of the management for this purpose together with details of the alleged case against them.
-The management may suspend membership until the meeting has taken place.
+The management may suspend membership until the meeting has taken place(including participation in the management if appropriate).
 The member shall be entitled to attend the meeting together with one fellow independent member and any relevant witnesses to be heard in any defence or mitigation, but shall not be entitled to be present at the voting or take part in the proceedings other than as the management shall permit.
-If the member is one of the management they will take no part in any deliberations after the member’s case and submissions have been put forward and will have no vote;
+If the member is one of the management, they will take no part in any deliberations after the member’s case and submissions have been put forward and will have no vote;

 5.3 The management may caution, suspend or expel the member;

 5.4 If so, the member may appeal by giving notice to the management within 14 days of this decision by means of submissions in writing which will be considered by the management who will respond in writing within 21 days;